Niagara Falls from the Canadian Side: The 9 Best Things to Do

 Where is Niagara Falls?

 Niagara Falls is just over an hour’s drive from Toronto and sits in the Niagara Gorge.
-The gorge is a 6.8 mile (11km) canyon, through which the Niagara River flows.
-Niagara Falls marks the international border between Canada and USA and begins at the base of Horseshoe Falls, ending downriver at the edge of the geological formation known as the Niagara Escarpment.
+The gorge is a 6.8-mile (11km) canyon, through which the Niagara River flows.
+Niagara Falls marks the international border between Canada and the USA and begins at the base of Horseshoe Falls, ending downriver at the edge of the geological formation known as the Niagara Escarpment.
 The falls actually originated here about 12,500 years ago but have receded upstream toward Lake Erie due to erosion of the riverbed which has created Niagara Gorge.

 Niagara Falls Attractions Map